-(Amended by Ord.
-No. 159276 effective Jan.
-24, 1987.)
+(Amended by Ordinance No. 159276, effective January 24, 1987.)

 A. The responsibilities of the Noise Control Officer shall include:

 Investigating citizen complaints of violations of this Title, making all necessary inspections and observations upon reasonable cause, with presentation of proper credentials, and enforcing the provisions of this Title.

 2. Promulgating rules and procedures to be used in the measurement of sound.

 4. Advising, consulting and cooperating with any public or private agency, including City bureaus, to implement the provisions of this Title.

 5. The supplying of such technical assistance as the Board shall direct or require.

 6. The reviewing of all applications for variances and the rendering of decisions within the time specified, according to Section 18.14.